Shetland Oo: Wool, Textiles, Work.

 The book comprises 116 pages and is printed & bound by Bell & Bain in Glasgow.

 Tom's photograph of Eiizabeth Johnston's hands spinning was recently shortlisted for an award in the EEF photography competition.
-We have produced a special limited hardbound edition (of 100 copies) to celebrate!
-Each copy of the limited edition is numbered, and signed by Tom and Kate.

 Please note: this book is a documentary project exploring Shetland wool in words and images.
 It does not contain knitting patterns.